astagi/YMCA/README.md

 - clean:        Deletes files created during the build.

+- sign:         Generate a signed package.

 - upload:       Uploads the last debug apk on an attached Android device.
 Set DEVICE to a specified target, or to ALL for every device attached.

-- sign:         #TODO Generate a signed package.
+- upload-release Uploads the last signed apk on an attached Android DEVICE.
+Set DEVICE to a specified target, ALL for every device attached.

 - restartadb:   Restarts adb.
 Sometimes needed.